ebeauce/earthquake_detection_EB_et_al_2019/README.md

 $ source activate Beauce2019

-Template matching is done using the software Fast Matched Filter (FMF, Beaucé et al 2017, doi: [10.1785/0220170181](https://doi.org/10.1785/0220170181)), which is available at [https://github.com/beridel/fast_matched_filter](https://github.com/beridel/fast_matched_filter). cf. the [documentation](https://ebeauce.github.io/FMF_documentation/) to properly install FMF.
+Template matching is done using the software Fast Matched Filter (FMF, BeaucÃ© et al 2017, doi: [10.1785/0220170181](https://doi.org/10.1785/0220170181)), which is available at [https://github.com/beridel/fast_matched_filter](https://github.com/beridel/fast_matched_filter). cf. the [documentation](https://ebeauce.github.io/FMF_documentation/) to properly install FMF.
 If you go for the pip installation (which I recommend), make sure your Beauce2019 environment is activated when installing FMF.<br/>

 To compile both FMF and the codes provided here, you will need a C compiler and the cuda compiler nvcc if you wish to use the GPU codes.
 For example, gcc 4.8.5 (C compiler) with the tools from cuda 7.5 are known to work well.